How AVM Confidence Scoring Works

 For the full breakdown including property type, price band, and regional segmentation, see our accuracy page or download the accuracy report PDF.

-Confidence tiers give lenders a simple, consistent framework for making accept/decline/escalate decisions on valuation inputs.
-Rather than interpreting raw FSD values case by case, a lender can define policy rules tied to the tier system.
+Confidence bands give lenders a simple, consistent framework for making accept/review/escalate decisions on valuation inputs.
+Rather than interpreting raw FSD values case by case, a lender can define policy rules tied to the bands — and because the band is reported on every valuation, the policy is auditable.

 Accept AVM-only

 For remortgages and low-LTV lending where the financial exposure to valuation error is limited.
-The lender accepts the AVM output without further verification.
+The lender accepts Band B output without further verification.

 The valuation is useful but warrants additional checking.
 The lender may commission a desktop review, request a second AVM for comparison, or accept with adjusted LTV caps.